vela-ventures/arlinkfrontendv2/README.md

 - pnpm dev - Starts the development server.
 - pnpm build - Builds the production-ready code.
 - pnpm lint - Runs ESLint to analyze and lint the code.
-- pnpm preview - Starts the Vite development server in preview mode.
+- pnpm preview - Starts the Vite development server in preview mod

 ## 📂 Project Structure